garrandall/popular-music-data/tracks/new-day-patti-labelle.md

 New Day
 Pushing ahead till my goal is nearer
 New Day
 Spread my wings
 I'm doin things my way
 It's a New Day

-I dont know, where I should begin
+I don't know, where I should begin
 Couldnt my tell my begining, from the ends
 For every door that close, a window opens
 And round the world and back again